Table of Contents

 Can ABA Therapy Help Autistic Children with Anxiety?

-ABA strategies have been used to correct inappropriate behaviors associated with the autism diagnosis.
-There has been some success with treating anxiety in autistic patients using the same techniques.
+Applied Behavior Analysis strategies have been used to correct inappropriate behaviors associated with the autism diagnosis.
+There has been some success with treating anxiety disorders in autistic patients using the same techniques.
 A technique specifically used to help with anxiety in autistic children is “the bully in the brain” technique.